kaarelkaarelson/process-scheduling/README.md

 Process scheduling algorithms for finding average wait time and displaying Vizulization of the result - First Come First Serve, Shortest Job First, Round Robin and Two Way First Come First Serve.

 Initially part of my University's Operating System course homeworks to understand how an operating system works inside.
-I decided to take it futher and make a web application for the material.
+I decided to take it further and make a web application for the material.
 I hope you enjoy :)

 ## Live application